 silkworm

-From this study, Bhattacharya et al. (2005) also found that the dietary supplementation with 50µg/ml potassium and magnesium chloride to silkworm larvae resulted in an increase of 15% fat body protein (Fig. 4) and 78% haemolymph protein (Fig. 5).
-The dietary supplementation with 100 µg/ml to silkworm larvae resulted in an increase of 19% fat body protein and 84% haemolymph protein.
-The supplementation with 150µg/ml potassium and magnesium chloride to silkworm larvae resulted in an increase of 22% fat body protein and 160% haemolymph protein.
+From this study, Bhattacharya et al. (2005) also found that the dietary supplementation with 50µg/ml potassium and magnesium chloride to silkworm larvae resulted in an increase of 15% fat body protein (Fig. 4) and 78% haemolymph protein (Fig. 5). .
 The above results indicate that the oral supplementation with potassium and magnesium chloride increased fat body and haemolymph protein in all the treated groups when compared with those of the corresponding parameters of the carrier control.

 The increased protein content of the fat bodies due to the stimulatory effects of the minerals salt of potassium and magnesium chloride on the synthetic activity of the fat body.
 The increased haemolymph protein content might be due to the release of excess of proteins by the fat body into the haemolymph (Bhattacharya et al., 2005).